johannes-holz/TransmogAddon/libs/RisingAPI/docs/Transmog.md

 ## `transmog/skin/activated`
 Indicates the player's active skin has changed
 #### Parameters
-`skinId: uint?` Id of the newly activated skin or `nil` for skin disabled
+`skinId: SkinId?` Id of the newly activated skin or `nil` for skin disabled

 ## `transmog/config/changed`
 Indicates a change to a player's transmog config